Setting Private name servers in Cpanel / WHM

 service directadmin restart

-Plesk domain bakups
+Plesk domain backups

 Here is the steps to backup individual domain on Plesk.
 I’ve tested.
 It works.